-The large tract of land known as the Harrison-Leishear property may have significant development potential soon.
+The large tract of land known as the Harrison-Leishear property may have significant development potential in the near future.
 This area currently is not improved with any public sewer infrastructure, which would need to be in place for the property to realize its full development potential.